-Visiting the tea valleys in Nuware Eliya (Day 19 & 20)
+Visit the tea valleys in Nuwara Eliya (Day 19 & 20)

 Before you go here, you can also visit Haputale and visit World’s End.
-However, in my opinion a bit overpriced to pay $20 to check the view from a cliff.
+However, in my opinion, it is a bit overpriced, $20 to check the view from a cliff.

-Nuwara Eliya is a little English town with several waterfalls, tea factories and stunning landscapes.
-Worth to stay a few days before you continue to Ella!
+Nuwara Eliya has a British colonial past and is called Little England.
+It is a town with several waterfalls, tea factories and stunning landscapes.
+Worth staying a few days before you continue to Ella!

-Tip: You can also do a day trip from here to Sigirya rock.
+Tip: You can also do a day trip from Kandy to the ancient rock fortress of Sigiriya.

-You could also go to Dambulla from here, but don’t expect to see much more than a few temples with pushy sellers that want to sell you “original hand-made art”, that you will see in every tourist shop you can find.
+You could also go to Dambulla from here, but don’t expect to see much more than a few temples with pushy sellers that want to sell you “original hand-made art” – that you will see in every tourist shop you pass.

 The less touristic path: Visiting the North of Sri Lanka

-Some nice beaches in Trincomalee, but not my favourite.
+There are some nice beaches in Trincomalee, but it isn’t my favourite.

-I’m not saying you shouldn’t travel here, but just don’t expect the same chilled vibes here which you find in the south of Sri Lanka and Arugam Bay.
+I’m not saying you shouldn’t travel here, but just don’t expect the same chilled vibes here that you find in the south of Sri Lanka and Arugam Bay.